Penguin (book)

-Penguin is a 2007 award-winning children's picture book by Polly Dunbar.
+Penguin is a 2007 children's picture book by Polly Dunbar.
 It is about a boy who receives a penguin as a present and how they interact.

 Reception

 Penguin has been favourably reviewed, with Kirkus Reviews writing: "Visually, Ben’s contortions and Lion’s aplomb hearken back to early Sendak.
 While it’s at first unclear whether the immutable Penguin is a stuffed toy, a pet or something else entirely, kids will know—by story’s end at the very latest—that this bird’s a friend.
 An attractively designed, child-appealing package.".
 Publishers Weekly found Dunbar’s "winsome mixed media illustrations carry the day in a story that pulls a few punches on readers", while Common Sense Media described it as a "charming, whimsical boy-meets-bird tale."

 Penguin has been translated into many different languages.
-It has stood the test of time, with Walker Books publishing a 10th anniversary edition in 2017.
+Walker Books published a 10th anniversary edition in 2017.

-Awards

 Penguin won the Nestlé Children's Book Prize Silver Award, the Red House Children's Book Award for Younger Children and a Booktrust Early Years Award.
 It was also shortlisted for the Kate Greenaway Medal, and was selected by The Sunday Times as one of the best books of 2007 for children 0 to 3 year olds.